wowashuwow/case-study-academy/index.md

 title: Start here
 layout: home
 nav_order: 1
-description: "The flagship case study course for WordPress agencies"
+description: "The case study course for WordPress agencies"
 permalink: /
 ---

-# The flagship case study course for WordPress agencies
+# *The* case study course for WordPress agencies
 {: .fs-9 }

 Learn how to close deals faster, get new leads, and reduce pain using case studies.